tapnair/ShowHidden/README.md

 Here is a quick description of the useful workflow:
   * In a large assembly you may have some hidden bodies that are are to find in the tree that you want to show.
   * Run the addin
-  * Select: Inspect/Show Hidden
+  * You will see the new icon/Dropdown menu in the lower navigation bar on your screen
-  * Select: Show Hiddden and Bodies
+  * Select: Show Hiddden Bodies
   * Now all the previously hidden bodies will be displayed.
   * Hide the body you wanted to show originally
-  * Select: Inspect/Show Hidden
-  * Select: Show Hiddden and Bodies
+  * Select: Show Hiddden Bodiess
   * You now have the previous state with the desired bodies shown

 ## License